-You can pick up an application form for all of the above funds from either Student Support and Accommodation or the Advice Hub, both of which can be found in the Hugh Nisbet building.
+There's a number of funds avaliable, such as the hardship fund, childcare fund, and participation grant.
+Have a read about the funds avaliable here and, if you think you qualify, or would like some advice about the funds, you can pick up an application form to any of the funds from either Student Support and Accommodation or the Advice Hub, both of which can be found in the Hugh Nisbet building.

 Problems paying bills

 If you're having problems paying your bills (such as gas, electricity or mobile phone companies) then we can contact the company on your behalf and/or support you to negotiate a more suitable payment plan.
 Where we are unable to help, we can make appointments for you at the Citizen’s Advice Bureau and debt advisory organisations.

 We know that having a part-time job can be a good source of income while you're at Uni, and it's important that you balance this alongside your studies.
 While the Advice Hub can't find you a job, we can direct you to the Careers and Graduate Futures Service at Heriot-Watt which is here to support you find and apply for student friendly jobs that fit around your studies and once you graduate.
 They advertise roles across a variety of sectors, including bars and hospitality, health care, office and retail work.
 Simply click on the Careers & Graduate Futures tile on the MyHWU portal, and select the ‘Find a Job’ tile on the dashboard.
 Part-time jobs are advertised on the GRADfutures Job Board and the Job Teaser sites.
 They also provide support on making applications, creating your ‘part-time’ CV as well as information on National Insurance numbers, minimum wage regulations and tax.